Workshop on Active Defense and Deception

 AD&D accepts three types of contributions:

+The full research papers must be no longer than 16 pages, while short research papers, position papers, and experience papers must be no longer than 10 pages.
+Page limits including all figures but exclude bibliography and well-marked appendices, which however cannot exceed 4 pages.
+Note that reviewers are not required to read the appendices.
 All submissions must be anonymized.
 The program committee will evaluate submissions based on relevance, impact, and the potential to spark discussion at the workshop.
 Interdisciplinary work is appreciated and encouraged.

 Areas of Interest